 Whichever, she does happen to have a number of rather lovely houses to live in, the most famous of which is of course Buckingham Palace.
 Here you can peer through the railings to watch the changing of the guard and wonder as to how the other half live, and wave frantically at the windows on the off-chance that someone waves back.

-You can also visit Buckingham Palace in very narrow windows of opening during the summer, with full details of pricing and opening hours available on this website.
+You can also visit and actually go inside Buckingham Palace in very narrow windows of opening during the summer, with full details of pricing and opening hours available on this website.

 If you’re hungry, try out an English classic like fish and chips or steak and ale pie, and rejoice at how much of London you were able to see in one day.